-Fujifilm X-A3 versus Fujifilm X-E2S
+Fujifilm X-A3 vs X-E2S

-The Fujifilm X-A3 and the Fujifilm X-E2S are two digital cameras that were officially introduced, respectively, in August 2016 and January 2016.
+The Fujifilm X-A3 and the Fujifilm X-E2S are two digital cameras that were revealed to the public, respectively, in August 2016 and January 2016.
 Both the X-A3 and the X-E2S are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The X-A3 has a resolution of 24 megapixel, whereas the X-E2S provides 16 MP.
+The X-A3 has a resolution of 24 megapixels, whereas the X-E2S provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E2S is notably larger (23 percent) than the Fujifilm X-A3.
 Moreover, the X-E2S is slightly heavier (3 percent) than the X-A3.
 In this context, it is worth noting that neither the X-A3 nor the X-E2S are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Concerning battery life, the X-A3 gets 410 shots out of its NP-W126S battery, while the X-E2S can take 350 images on a single charge of its NP-W126 power pack.
 The power pack in the X-A3 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.